-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 Leading American multinationals are feeling squeezed between the pressure from China to contribute to building China’s advanced technology capabilities in exchange for market access, while also maintaining a strong U.S. innovation and manufacturing base.

 GE has suggested that considering itself stateless may be necessary in order to deal with the breakdown of globalization and the rise of protectionism.
-In a May 2016 speech, CEO Jeffrey Immelt said that with 70 percent of the company’s revenue outside the U.S., future “sustainable growth will require a local capability inside a global footprint.”
+In a May 2016 speech, CEO Jeffrey Immelt said with 70 percent of the company’s revenue outside the United States, future “sustainable growth will require a local capability inside a global footprint.”
 Immelt added, “In the face of a protectionist global environment, companies must navigate the world on their own.”

 In other words, American multinationals could consider themselves to have allegiance only to their shareholders and therefore the flexibility to adapt to whatever requirements they face in the countries they operate in.
 If leading American multinationals adopt this stateless stance, it will be much easier for them to deal with China’s techno-nationalism.
 Sharing and selling technology to China would then be mere commercial deals without consideration of where the technology was created and the effect on U.S. economic security.
 China would be quite happy with this outcome.